– World management –

 Since 2010 he collaborates regularly with the Vienna State Opera, where he has conducted Rigoletto, Barbiere di Siviglia, Cenerentola, Ariadne auf Naxos, Nabucco, Werther, Onegin, Boris Godunov and Khovanshchina.

-Engagements in the past seasons have taken him not only to the Finnish National Opera (Boris Godunov, Pelléas et Mélisande, Meistersinger, Aida, Die Nase etc.) and to the Mariinsky Theatre (Elektra, Die Frau ohne Schatten, Der Ring des Nibelungen, Der fliegende Holländer, Lohengrin), but also to the opera houses of Lausanne and Chemnitz with new productions of Don Giovanni and Pique Dame, as well as to the opera festival in Glyndebourne, England, where he made his extremely successful debut with Die Meistersinger von Nürnberg.
-He made a highly successful debut at the Tyrolean Festival in Erl (Parsifal and Rossini’s Guillaume Tell).
-Most recently he appeared at the Vienna State Opera (including Eugen Onegin, Lohengrin, Boris Godunow) as well as at the Mariinsky Theatre and also conducted symphonic concerts, for example at the Musikverein Graz.
+Engagements in the past seasons have taken him to the Finnish National Opera (Boris Godunov, Pelléas et Mélisande, Meistersinger, Aida, Die Nase etc.), to the opera houses of Lausanne and Chemnitz with new productions of Don Giovanni and Pique Dame, as well as to the opera festival in Glyndebourne, where he made his extremely successful debut with Die Meistersinger von Nürnberg.
+He made a highly acclaimed debut at the Tyrolean Festival in Erl (Parsifal and Rossini’s Guillaume Tell).